Compliance

 Education and Training

-The aforementioned "Online Course on the Kajima Group Code of Conduct" provides unrelenting education by (i) making the "Kajima Group Anti-Bribery Principles" known to all employees, and (ii) incorporating points and questions with regard to rules of, not only, gifts to, bearing cost of, and sharing expenses with public officials (irrespective of domestic or foreign) and private business partners, but also, gifts and entertainment whereby our directors, officers, and employees as receiving party.
+The aforementioned "Online Course on the Kajima Group Code of Conduct" provides continuous education by (i) making the "Kajima Group Anti-Bribery Principles" known to all attendees, and (ii) incorporating points and questions with regard to rules of, not only, gifts to, bearing cost of, and sharing expenses with public officials (irrespective of domestic or foreign) and private business partners, but also handling gifts and entertainment received by our directors, officers, and employees.

 Appropriate Expense Management

-Regarding expenditures on and expense-sharing with public officials as well as private business partners, accounting and other departments scrutinize the recipient, usage, and purpose of expense in each case, and confirms legality and appropriateness considering applicable laws and regulations, guidelines, and rules published by the organization to which the recipient belongs.
-In addition, the Audit Department conducts periodic audits of the Accounting Department and other departments.
+Regarding expenditures on and expense-sharing with public officials as well as private business partners, the Accounting and other related departments scrutinize the recipient, usage, and purpose of expense in each case, and confirm its legality and appropriateness considering applicable laws and regulations, guidelines, and rules published by the recipient’s organization.
+In addition, the Audit Department conducts periodic audits of the Accounting Department and other related departments.

 Restriction on Receiving Entertainment or Gift from Business Partners